opendistro/for-elasticsearch-docs/docs/install/docker.md

 # Docker image

-You can pull the Open Distro for Elasticsearch Docker image just like any other image:
+You can pull the Open Distro Docker image just like any other image:

 ```bash
 docker pull amazon/opendistro-for-elasticsearch:{{site.odfe_version}}